-In this section you will learn about TTL logic levels, CMOS logic levels & Arduino logic level and there respective input/output threshold voltage values.
+In this section you will learn about TTL logic levels, CMOS logic levels & Arduino logic level and their respective input/output threshold voltage values.
 How TTL, CMOS and Arduino logic levels are different from each other.

 TTL LOGIC LEVELS

-A majority of systems we rely on 5 V TTL Logic Levels.
+A majority of systems rely on 5 V TTL Logic Levels.
 TTL is an acronym for Transistor-Transistor Logic.
 It relies on circuits built from BJT (bipolar transistors) to achieve switching and maintain logic states.
 There are number of threshold voltage levels predefined for any logic family, to know:

 VOH – Minimum OUTPUT Voltage TTL device will offer for a HIGH signal

 VIH – Minimum INPUT Voltage to be measured as HIGH signal

 VOL – Maximum OUTPUT Voltage a device will offer for a LOW signal

 VIL – Maximum INPUT Voltage to be measured as LOW signal